Tudor Adventure, King James' Bible Conference

 All surrounded by 800+ acres of landscaped gardens and parkland, thanks to Capability Brown!
 Still stocked with Henry's fallow deer even.

-We meet at Waterloo Station at 9am for the 30 minute train ride.
+We will meet at Waterloo Station to take the train to Hampton Court Palace.

 Meeting Location + Tour Duration